za3k/za3k.com/aldenmarsh/party/watch.md

 ## Watch Oath

-*I swear to do always what is right and just.
+*I swear to do always what is right and just, even if it means my life.
 All are equally deserving of peace, kindness, and good in the eyes of the Gods.
 I will show mercy to those I can, and exterminate evil where I must.
 I will protect and help my brothers and sisters in the Watch.*

 Also, the Aldenmarsh Watch members are warned about the deadly seriousneess of keeping the existence of the Watch in Aldenmarsh completely secret.